Mark Halperin: Sexual harassment allegations

-Later that day, NBC News released a statement saying that in light of the allegations, Halperin would not return as a senior political analyst "until the questions around his past conduct are fully understood."
+Later that day, NBC News released a statement saying that in light of the allegations, Halperin would not return as a senior political analyst "until the questions around his past conduct are fully understood".
 HBO announced it would no longer go forward with a planned miniseries about the presidential election that was based in part on Halperin's then-upcoming book on the 2016 election.
-The premium cable channel said in a statement, "HBO has no tolerance for sexual harassment within the company or its productions."
+The cable channel said in a statement, "HBO has no tolerance for sexual harassment within the company or its productions."
 Penguin Press also canceled the latest installment of the Game Change series Halperin was co-authoring with John Heilemann, which HBO had already canceled plans to adapt.

 A day after their first story, CNN ran a second story revealing that the number of women accusing Halperin of misconduct had grown to "at least a dozen".
 In a lengthy statement published in response to the CNN report, Halperin denied several of the new allegations, including ones that he masturbated in front of anyone or physically assaulted anyone.
 He apologized to the women he "mistreated" while acknowledging that he recognized he had a problem near the end of his tenure at ABC, received weekly counseling sessions, and ended the behavior; however, a later report from The Daily Beast included an allegation of harassment from 2011.

 On October 30, 2017, both NBC and MSNBC terminated Halperin's contract with the networks.
 On January 3, 2018, Showtime replaced Halperin on The Circus with then-CBS News anchor Alex Wagner.